jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 The journey from Konstanz to Innsbruck was the first one that I used my Interrail pass on, as you can't use the pass in your country of home residence (Germany for me) except for the first and last leg of your journey.
 I chose the train route with the fewest transfers: from Konstanz to Zurich, and then from Zurich to Innsbruck.

 These first few train rides did not go as smoothly as the rail schedule led me to believe they would.
-The one from Konstanz to Zurich required me to take a local tram to a different bus stop where they took everyone who was supposed to be on that train to another station where I finally got on my orirignally planned train.
+The one from Konstanz to Zurich required me to take a local tram to a different bus stop where they took everyone who was supposed to be on that train to another station where I finally got on my originally planned train.
 This added about 30 minutes to my schedule, and unfortunately the train from Zurich to Innsbruck I wanted to catch only had a 25 minute window for me to catch on my original schedule.

 So I had to spend 2 hours in Zurich (which was very nice actually, there is a park just outside a natural history museum that I sat in and read parts of numerous books).